billymohajeri/To-Do-list/README.md

 ### Usage

-To run the project in local server, execute the following command:
+To run the project on a local server, execute the following command:

 ```sh
   npm run start